DiegoCoronel/ceylon-spring-boot/README.md

 Eclipse:
 - Import all project as eclipse project.
 - For each microservice run: `gradle compileCeylon`
- - Here it is important to emphasize that it is necessary to be with the 1.2.3 version of Ceylon in the classpath, if with a different version you can set the path in build.gradle file and add: ` ceylonLocation =" / your_compatible_ceylon_path / dist / bin / ceylon " ` close the statement of its module.
+ - Here it is important to emphasize that it is necessary to be with the 1.2.3 version of Ceylon in the classpath, if with a different version you can set the path in build.gradle file and add: `ceylonLocation=/your_compatible_ceylon_path/dist/bin/ceylon`.
 - Refresh all projects in eclipse.

 ## How to use the microservices